Vanessa-Ongodi/Vanessa-Ongodi/README.md

 - 👋 Hi, I’m @Vanessa-Ongodi
-- 👀 I’m interested in working as a Data Analyst
+- 👀 I’m interested in working as a Data Analyst and Data Storyteller
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Data analytics projects
 - 📫 How to reach me oneymavenessa@gmail.com